imranfadhil/pp_portfolio/02_VOLVE/README.md

 ### Field Background

 The Volve field, located in block 15/9, central part of the North Sea, five kilometres north of the Sleipner Øst field.
 The water depth is 80 metres.
-Volve was discovered in 1993, and the plan for development and operation (PDO) was approved in 2005.
-The field was developed with a jack-up processing and drilling facility.
-The vessel "Navion Saga" was used for storing stabilised oil.
-The production started in 2008.
+Volve was discovered in 1993, and the plan for development and operation (PDO) was approved in 2005 and the production started in 2008.

 Volve produced oil from sandstone of Middle Jurassic age in the Hugin Formation with depositional environment of near shore, shallow marine sandstones with the occasional influence of continental fluviodeltaic conditions.
 The reservoir is at a depth of 2700-3100 metres.
 The western part of the structure is heavily faulted and communication across the faults is uncertain.